Hamilton College: Statistics

 Biography

-Sarah Gray Rafferty is an American actress, widely known for her role as Donna Paulsen on the USA Network legal drama Suits.
+Sarah Gray Rafferty is an American actress, best known for her role as Donna Roberta Paulsen on the USA Network legal drama Suits.
+She currently co-hosts a podcast with her fellow Suits co-star Patrick J. Adams called 'Sidebar', with them watching through an episode of the legal drama with each podcast.

 Desmond Tutu